ChristopherGS/sensor_readings/README.md

 - Create an uploads folder inside the "app" directory

-- install the hmmlearn module: https://github.com/hmmlearn/hmmlearn
+- install keras for RNN work (GPU is recommended for speed)

 Running